Keeping staff in the know is important to keep an organization running in tip-top condition. That’s why internal communication is so important.

 The Nashville-based design and architecture firm Gresham, Smith and Partners found that their method of having staff call into a phone number and listen to a recorded message in the case of an emergency was not effective.
 Over a 2 week period, only a dozen out of their 680 employees actually checked the message over a test period.

 Recognizing the need for proactivity when communicating with staff in case of emergencies, they implemented a system to send out text messages and emails to their employees to keep them updated.
 In 2016, the system came into play during two severe snowstorms, asking employees to stay off the road due to the weather.
+In 2019 you can go one step ahead.
+To improve your user experience, you can use a URL shortener (like Rebrandly) in your texts to not only shorten a link but also put your brand name on it

 Surveys are still one of the best methods for employee engagement.
 Not do they let your staff voice their opinions and allow you to learn from them, surveys can also influence your staff.